 Proven Results and Effectiveness

 The CaMLA EPT was extensively pretested with English language learners at many different levels of proficiency, from many different first-language backgrounds, and in many different contexts.
 This pretesting phase—after which any poorly performing items were discarded—can make users confident that the CaMLA EPT will successfully discriminate between students at different levels of language proficiency regardless of their language background or current ability level.
 Please refer to the CaMLA EPT Development Report.

 Using Parallel Test Forms

-The CaMLA EPT has three test forms that are parallel forms of the test.
+The CaMLA EPT has six test forms that are parallel forms of the test.
 Each of these forms has unique content; there are no shared items across them.
 However, the six test forms have been set at the same level of difficulty.
 Parallel test forms help users maintain test security as the different forms may be used at random, while maintaining the same level of measurement and score meaning across administrations.

 How are the CaMLA EPT and the MTELP Series different?